 But there might be some light at the end of this dim tunnel – digital disruption seems to be acting as the catalyst for organisations to achieve the elusive outcome.

-“The thing with disruption is there’s no longer a function-focused role,” said Connie Chan, HR senior manager, Asia F&A, IT & legal at Procter & Gamble (P&G).
+“The thing with disruption is there’s no longer a function-focused role,” said Connie Chan, HR leader – IT at Procter & Gamble Asia Pacific (P&G).
 “It’s how you bring everything together.”

-Chan’s colleague, Sanjay Singh, chief information officer and director, APAC & EMEA piped in how it’s more apparent now that professionals are multi-functional that “you can hardly point out who is IT or HR”.
+Chan’s colleague, Sanjay Singh, chief information officer, APAC & IMEA piped in how it’s more apparent now that professionals are multi-functional that “you can hardly point out who is IT or HR”.